Akkyen/LittleArenaMod/LittleArenaMod/_Module/readme.txt

 I've buffed the Arena, so it can get you BUFF (you can use it for practice).

+v1.0.4
+Fixed a problem with heroes in the player party getting double xp

 v1.0.3
 Now all heroes in your party and only heroes in your party get the xp gain